ministryoftesting/ui-automation-week/python/README.md

 ## Pylenium

 The only package that you really need to install is `Pylenium`.
 This is a thin wrapper on top of Selenium WebDriver and includes the Pytest testing framework.
+However, this means that Selenium is _already_ installed, so if you feel more comfortable with pure Selenium, you can use it directly instead.

 > To find out more, visit the [Official Documentation](https://elsnoman.gitbook.io/pylenium/)